Maryland women return to Big Ten final with a wire-to-wire rout of Northwestern

 Maryland shot 58.6 percent as a team, a figure that was over 65 late in the third quarter.
 Whereas the defense struggled to get stops against Nebraska, the Wildcats were swarmed from the start and shot just 29.7 percent.
 The Terps scored 17 points off 11 Northwestern turnovers in the first half alone.

-“It’s a different kind of basketball here,” said Styles, who transferred in from California.
-“Everyone is absolutely elite and cares so much. … It’s easy when you’re around people who want the same goal as you.”
+“It’s a different kind of basketball here,” said Styles, who transferred from California.
+“Everyone is absolutely elite and cares so much. . . .
+It’s easy when you’re around people who want the same goal as you.”